mesfind/python-basic/_episodes/04-numpy.md

 > >
 > >
 > >
 > > How can we rewrite the slice for getting the last three characters of `element`, so that it works even if we assign a different string to `element`?
-Test your solution with the following strings: `carpentry`, `clone`, `hi`.
+Test your solution with the following strings: `service`, `clone`, `hi`.
 > >
 > >
 > > ## Solution